-Talk to a member of the local HSE vaccination team, your GP or your Practice Nurse.
+Talk to a member of the local Catch-up Vaccination Team, your GP or your Practice Nurse.
 If other clinics are organised by the health service to give children vaccines, you can talk to the doctor or nurse at these clinics too.